athertahir/deep-learning-time-series-forecasting/chapter_16/Lab14.md

     Naive methods would include methods that make very simple, but often very effective assump- tions.
 Some examples include:

-ˆ Tomorrow will be the same as today.
+- Tomorrow will be the same as today.

-ˆ Tomorrow will be the same as this day last year.
+- Tomorrow will be the same as this day last year.

-ˆ Tomorrow will be an average of the last few days.
+- Tomorrow will be an average of the last few days.

 Classical Linear Methods